openworm/movement_cloud/README.md

 Movement Analysis on the cloud.

-This is an open database framework for users to search for and download
-C. Elegans movement experiment data, as well as features means metadata.
+This is an open database framework for users to search for and download *C. elegans* movement experiment data, as well as features means metadata.

 If you have found a bug, please raise an issue with the github repo.
 For general feedback and suggestions, please use our [feedback